Crush 40: Formation, Thrill of the Feel, and Crush 40

 During the development of Sonic Adventure 2, Senoue and Gioeli reunited to record the title track, "Live & Learn".
-As Shibata and Homma were busy performing with Loudness and later Anthem, Takeshi Taneda was brought in to play bass, and Katsuji Kirita from Gargoyle and The Cro-Magnons played drums.
+As Shibata and Homma were busy performing with Loudness and later Anthem, Takeshi Taneda was brought in to play bass, and Katsuji Kirita from Gargoyle and the Cro-Magnons played drums.
 According to Vice, "Live & Learn" is one of Gioeli's favorite songs.
 Senoue recorded the intro to the song for the game's trial edition; he worked on the rest of the arrangement later and completed it within one day.
 He then sent a demo to Gioeli to record his vocals.
 Gioeli was given the task of writing the lyrics for "Live & Learn".
-He initially was nervous and asked Senoue if his lyrics were okay on multiple occasions, but despite this, "Live & Learn" became one of the most memorable songs on the Sonic Adventure 2 soundtrack according to Sean Aitchison of Fanbyte.
+He initially was nervous and asked Senoue if his lyrics were okay on multiple occasions, but despite this, "Live & Learn" became one of the most memorable songs on the Sonic Adventure 2 soundtrack according to Sean Aitchison of Fanbyte, and even appearing in the third Sonic The Hedgehog movie.

 Around this time, the band was renamed Crush 40, after discovering that there was a Norwegian rock band already named Sons of Angels.
 When asked why he chose "Crush 40", Senoue said, "When we had to pick one, we chose the word we like...
 'Crush' is one of them, and Johnny added the number.
 Crush is the name of the soda too... that's my favorite!"
 Gioeli added that his inspiration for the title was a desire to "crush" his forties, which he was approaching at the time.
 Two years after the 2001 release of Sonic Adventure 2, the album Crush 40 was released by Frontiers Records.
-The album contained the vocal tracks from NASCAR Arcade and Sonic Adventure 2.
+The album contained the vocal tracks from NASCAR Arcade, Sonic Adventure and Sonic Adventure 2.
 According to Senoue, Crush 40 is specifically the band of himself and Gioeli, though tracks "It Doesn't Matter" and "Escape from the City" (sung by Tony Harnell and Ted Poley, respectively) were included on the album.
 Senoue explained this was done to exhibit these songs to fans.